 I use different SEO tools to find the best keywords for blog posts.
 One type of keyword research tool is the on-page Topic targeting tool.
 Here are a few of the best SEO tools to find relevant keywords.

-- WriterZen: One of my favorite keyword explore tools to find long tail keywords with high ranking chances.
+- WriterZen: One of my favorite keywords explore tools to find long tail keywords with high ranking chances.
 Learn more from this review of WriterZen.